 Think about products than can be used for more than one purpose.
 There are high chairs that can double as a booster seat and cots that can be turned into toddler beds later down the line.

 We all love gifts brought to us a new mum but some are more practical than others.
 Some may be too big for your little one such as a jumper.
 So returning this item for something better or more practical is the way to go.

 Don’t buy things you don’t need.
 Such as cot pillows as they are removed every time your baby is put down to sleep.

 Buy things like nappies in bulk.
 Saving around £100 a year on average.

 Libraries have mum and baby classes that are usually free.
 There are usually board games and everything else you could think of.
 Story time classes and more.
 There are virtual options available as well.
 Your Baby Club also mentions the best strollers to buy.
 It’s important to do a price comparison so you get the best possible deal available on a stroller/pram and things such as a baby monitor.

 - No need to buy an ear thermometer.
 They cost considerably more than an oral one.
 Doctors recommend to use an oral one anyway.

 - Have an onboard baby bag for emergencies so it saves you buying everything individually each time.

 These are just some of the ways to budget and save when having a baby.
+Check out Preparing for a Baby: 5 tips to help you save for a few more.
 Your baby gets everything they need and you can spend that extra cash on other things such as yourself to kick back and relax.
 If that’s even possible when you have children!